-Firewall Analytics — Free plan · Cloudflare Web Application Firewall (WAF) docs
+Firewall Analytics — Free plan

 To configure the columns displayed in the Activity log, click Edit columns.
 This gives you flexibility depending on the type of analysis that you need to perform.

-For example, if you are diagnosing a bot-related issue, you may want to see the User agent and the Country columns.
-On the other hand, if you are trying to identify a DDoS attack, you may want to see IP address, ASN, and Path columns.
+For example, if you are diagnosing a bot-related issue, you may want to display the User agent and the Country columns.
+On the other hand, if you are trying to identify a DDoS attack, you may want to display the IP address, ASN, and Path columns.

 Event actions

-For a description of the actions that may appear in the Activity Log, refer to Actions.
+For details on most actions that appear in the Activity Log, refer to Actions .

-When the Connection Close action appears in the Activity Log, it means the existing request is unaffected, but the client is instructed to establish a new connection instead of reusing the existing connection.

-If you see a Managed Challenge action, it is either related to Cloudflare's bot products or a Firewall rule set on a free account.
+Besides the actions you can select when configuring rules in Cloudflare security products, you may also find events with the following associated actions:

 Share Firewall Analytics filters